puglieseweb/puglieseweb.com/software-development/security/SecureCoding.md

 # Debugging
 Adding a service parameter to a server request is not a good protection against hacking.
 If an attacker fakes a request, he will be able to include the output of debugging information in logs and collect a lot of important information about the system.

+**It is recommended to create separate debugging levels for test and production bench.
+This is an important defense measure against attack on debug enabled strategy.
+When deploying the application in a production environment, the settings for enabling debugging output need to be monitored*